James Craig (architect): Early life

-From 1773 he lived with his uncle, also James Craig, Session Clerk to the High Court, at the foot of West Bow (sometimes then called the Well Bow), off the Grassmarket.
+From 1773 he lived with his uncle, also James Craig, Session Clerk to the High Court, at the foot of West Bow, off the Grassmarket.

 In 1775 he even donated a portrait by John Baptist Medina (1659–1710) of the poet to Edinburgh University, which was widely reported in the press and had a dedication to Thomson on its frame.
 Craig promoted himself as the most celebrated living relative of Thomson.
 Throughout his career as an architect he was widely noted as the poet's nephew in books, the media, and participated in public and private celebrations of Thomson's life and work in both England and Scotland.

 As he grew older it was clear that James Craig family line was going to end with the architect's death.
 However, he had contact with relatives from the Thomson family in Lanarkshire.
 James Craig's focus on Thomson led to his obituary in volume IV of the Scots Register of 1796 suggesting that the architect believed he should be chosen for work primarily because of his relationship to the famous poet rather than sound business practice.
 The validity of this remark can be debated but it was clear to all that family commitments played significant roles in Craig's business and architecture.